namgyu-youn/PyTorch-Pruning/README.md

 [8] A Simple and Effective Pruning Approach for Large Language Models (ICLR'24, [arXiv](https://arxiv.org/abs/2306.11695))

 [9] How to Quantize Transformer-based model for TensorRT Deployment ([SqueezeBits - Blog](https://blog.squeezebits.com/how-to-quantize-transformerbased-model-for-tensorrt-deployment-55802))

+[10] Ten Lessons We Have Learned in the New "Sparseland": A Short Handbook for Sparse Neural Network Researchers (ICLR'25, [arXiv](https://arxiv.org/abs/2302.02596))